lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

 # USE Nextflow for Pipelines

 Nextflow is a reactive workflow framework (tools, runtime & bioinformatics DSL) for writing data-intensive, scalable pipeline jobs
-- The global community of Nextflow users is growing rapidly and is at *'over 100,000 collaborating scientists'*
-   - JOIN the Nextflow community - [link](https://community.seqera.io/c/nextflow/5)

 - Nextflow pipelines can be run on GCP or many other providers (AWS, Azure, HPC, Slurm, etc...)
    - REVIEW core Nextflow features - [link](https://www.nextflow.io/index.html#Features)
+- The global community of Nextflow users is growing rapidly and is at *'over 100,000 collaborating scientists'*
+   - JOIN the Nextflow community - [link](https://community.seqera.io/c/nextflow/5) - see the community site for quick answers to common NF questions

 ### TRY example Nextflow Pipelines
 - RUN Nextflow pipelines as configurable jobs on GCP using a variety of GCP services: